-Definition of SPAM: Industry practices that are based upon established laws, rules and best practices dictate that text messages are considered “spam” when it is unsolicited commercial content, involves illegal activity, or otherwise violates any terms of Bandwidth’s AUP including enforcing CTIA's Messaging Principles and Best Practices.
+Industry practices based upon established laws, rules, and best practices dictate that a text message is considered “spam” when it contains unsolicited commercial content, involves illegal activity, or otherwise violates any terms of Bandwidth’s AUP, including enforcing CTIA's Messaging Principles and Best Practices.

-Furthermore, the industry best practices that Bandwidth supports include prohibitions on commercial content that involves sex, hate, alcohol, firearms or tobacco (“SHAFT”).
+The industry best practices that Bandwidth supports include prohibitions on commercial content that involves sex, hate, alcohol, firearms, or tobacco (“SHAFT”).

-Marketing, sales, reminders, authentication, status updates are all examples of commercial transactions.
-A message is unsolicited where:
+Marketing, sales, reminders, authentication, and status updates are all examples of commercial transactions.
+Bandwidth has tools designed to block unsolicited commercial messages.

 - No express written consent was collected from the consumer

-- Or the consumer has expressly opted-out from receiving the commercial messages
+- The consumer has expressly opted out from receiving the commercial messages

-Bandwidth will block any message that involves illegal activity such as “phishing”/identity theft scams, unlawful threats or any type of fraudulent activity.
+Bandwidth will block any message that involves illegal activity such as “phishing” or identity theft scams, unlawful threats, or any type of fraudulent activity.

-Bandwidth may choose to block content that it determines are not consistent with CTIA's Messaging Principles and Best Practices for P2P/A2P traffic exchange, including use of public URL shorteners and use of pools of phone numbers for bulk sending.
+Bandwidth may choose to block content that it determines to be inconsistent with CTIA's Messaging Principles and Best Practices for P2P/A2P traffic exchange, including use of public URL shorteners and use of pools of phone numbers for bulk sending.

 Was this article helpful?

 0 out of 0 found this helpful